dpgaus09/CreatorOS/README.md

 A comprehensive learning management system for instructors and students.

+## Accessing Your Private Deployment

+This LMS has been deployed privately for your organization.
+To access:

+1. Create a Replit account if you don't already have one
+2. Accept the team invitation sent to your email
+3. Visit the deployment URL provided to you
+4. Log in with your Replit credentials

 ## Quick Start for New Users

 To get started with your own copy of LearnBruh LMS: